ViscousTests/website/content/docs/lifestyle-optimizations/daily-habits.md

 ## Food

+### Eating Setting

+I used to eat a lot of my meals while watching YouTube videos, browsing social media, or talking to other people I was sharing the meal with.
+I found that the extra stimulation/low grade stress from these activities often led me to lose track of my eating and/or overeat.

+Recently I've been experimenting with disconnecting entirely when eating and focusing only on the food.
+Usually this entails going outside and eating there.
+This has helped a lot to curb overeating, and gives me some time to consider what I have coming up in the day.
+I think I want to continue doing this as much as I can!

 ### Schedule

  - **Breakfast:** Avoid grains/beans.
    Eat a small amount of vegetables with oil.
    Eat eggs/fish.
-   Don't eat too much; overeating at breakfast is a good way to derail energy for the rest of the day.
+   Don't eat too much!!
+   Overeating at breakfast is a good way to derail energy for the rest of the day.
  - **Lunch:** eat one, but try to wait until hungry again from breakfast.
    This could be 5+ hours later.
    Eat a mixed variety, with more carbs than breakfast.
    Still avoid grains/beans if possible.
-   Eating only fats/greens (e.g. salad) can lead to low energy and continued hunger.
+   Eating only fats/greens (like salad) can lead to low energy and continued hunger.
  - **Dinner:** eat only if hungry OR if I worked out in the afternoon/evening.
-   Focus on mainly whole grain carbs, fruit, some legumes, avoid fat and salt!
+   Focus on mainly whole grain carbs, fruit, some legumes, avoid too much protein and salt!
-   This is to avoid disturbing sleep (I find whole grains make me sleepy, digesting fat/salt keeps me awake).
+   This is to avoid disturbing sleep (I find whole grains make me sleepy, digesting protein/salt keeps me awake).
     - *Enforcement mechanism:* I have a calendar event every day starting at 5:30 that reminds me of this item.